Coaching and mentoring are commonly used by businesses to enhance employee performance and facilitate smooth transitions into new roles.

 What is right for your organization?

-If an organization wants to improve performance, culture, knowledge transfer and speed of career development, running a mentorship program the best option to reach those goals and objectives.
+If an organization wants to improve performance, culture, knowledge transfer, and speed of career development, running a mentorship program is the best option to reach those goals and objectives.
 In this case, every mentee has different needs and a personal mentorship relationship will accomplish all of these.

 If a specific skill gap has been identified by the organization, for example, complaints about new managers or middle management being inexperienced or not up to par, a coaching program might be a better fit to provide a standardized, repeatable training.